Tree Fu Tom: Characters

-Twigs, a silly and energetic Scottish Acorn Sprite who is Tom's sidekick and best friend, and frenemy of Chezz, who he usually encounters conflict.
-His catchphrases are "I am a Genius" and "We're Doomed!" and "Wowzers!"..
-Voiced by David Tennant in the first two series (2012–2013), and Mark Bonnar in the other three (2014–2016).
+Twigs (voiced by David Tennant in series 1-2, and Mark Bonnar in series 3-5) is a silly and energetic Scottish acorn sprite who is Tom's sidekick and best friend, and frenemy of Chezz, who he usually encounters conflict.
+His catchphrases are "I am a Genius", "We're Doomed!" and "Wowzers!".
+He even turns into an acorn when he's hiding.

-Zigzoo, an eccentric tree frog who is the local inventor at Treetopolis, though not all of his inventions work out quite as well as he (or others) hope.
+Zigzoo (voiced by Tim Whitnall in series 1-4, and David Holt in series 5) is an eccentric tree frog who is the local inventor at Treetopolis, though not all of his inventions work out quite as well as he (or others) hope.
 Though it has never officially been confessed, certain episodes seem to suggest he may have a crush on Ariela.
 One of his catchphrases is "Oh Ribbety Roo".
-Voiced by Tim Whitnall (2012–2014) and David Holt (2016).